discreetlogcontracts/dlcspecs/MultiOracle.md

 Luckily, there are very few large CETs in any given DLC.
 Thus, the primary multiplier to be concerned with is that of small non-middle CETs.

-If the difference between `maxErrorExp` and `minFailExp` is only one, then all small CETs will be non-middle so that additional oracles are guaranteed to lead to exponential growth in this multiplier (though one should note that exponential growth is already likely when using the below t-of-n scheme so that this may not be a primary concern).
+If the difference between `maxErrorExp` and `minSupportExp` is only one, then all small CETs will be non-middle so that additional oracles are guaranteed to lead to exponential growth in this multiplier (though one should note that exponential growth is already likely when using the below t-of-n scheme so that this may not be a primary concern).

-If, on the other hand, the difference between `maxErrorExp` and `minFailExp` is larger than one, then the majority of CETs are expected to be middle CETs with exponentially larger numbers of middle CETs the bigger the difference between those two parameters.
+If, on the other hand, the difference between `maxErrorExp` and `minSupportExp` is larger than one, then the majority of CETs are expected to be middle CETs with exponentially larger numbers of middle CETs the bigger the difference between those two parameters.

-Therefore, there is a trade-off between the tightness of error bounds (i.e. the size of the non- guaranteed successes or failures between `minFail` and `maxError`)  and the number of CETs when using more than two oracles.
+Therefore, there is a trade-off between the tightness of error bounds (i.e. the size of the non- guaranteed successes or failures between `minSupport` and `maxError`)  and the number of CETs when using more than two oracles.

-It should also be noted that the actual values of `minFailExp` and `maxErrorExp` are not part of this trade-off, only their relative difference.
+It should also be noted that the actual values of `minSupportExp` and `maxErrorExp` are not part of this trade-off, only their relative difference.
-For example, having `minFail=32` and `maxError = 128` should yield similar results to having `minFail = 256` and `maxError = 1024`.
+For example, having `minSupport=32` and `maxError = 128` should yield similar results to having `minSupport = 256` and `maxError = 1024`.

 ### t-of-n Oracles with Bounded Error